 Stalberger, a stocky Texan with a vast sports background, was on vacation in 1972 when he met Mike Marshall at a local festival in Oregon City, Oregon.
-Stalberger, who was nursing an injured knee, and Marshall became close friends and began to dabble in a hobby that Marshall had enjoyed.
+Stalberger, who was nursing an injured knee, became close friends with Mike Marshall.
+Marshall introduced John to a hobby he had learned from a Native American while in a military brig, due to an AWOL incident.
 Using a bean bag, the two kicked and bumped the object for hours in vain attempts at consecutive rallies.
 Stalberger found that rudimentary hobby, however obscure, to be excellent therapy for his injured knee, and the two became obsessed with their newfound hobby/exercise.
 When either would want to play, he would say, “Hey, let’s go hack the sack!” thus, the trade name Hacky Sack® was born.

 Stalberger and Marshall began experimenting with different shapes and sizes for their kicking object.
 One design was disc-like in shape, made of leather and filled with buttons.
 Another was made of denim from an old pair of jeans and filled with rocks.